jacktho/aoe4-window/README.md

 4. You will need to manually run this every time you start AOE4.

 ### Usage
-1. Start the game and then run the script.
+1. Start the game and then run aoe4-window.exe or aoe4-window.ahk